tonymullen/ups-website/src/partials/f15se/hw/hw3-ContinuousDevelopment-description.html.md

 Continuous development tools enable you to spend your time working on code by handling these things automatically.

+This assignment is a continuation of the previous assignment.
+Follow the steps from section 3.4 to the end of Chapter 3 in Build First in order to set your environment up for continuous development.

 Update the README describing what you did for this assignment and detailing any issues you had.
 The README is the first place